kboul/sundaes-on-demand/server/README.md

 1. Clone or fork the course repository
 2. `cd` into the `sundaes-on-demand` directory (where this README is located).
-3. `npm i && npm run server-install` to install both client & server dependencies.
+3. `npm i && npm run client-install` to install both client & server dependencies.

 ## Starting the app

-Run `npm install` to run the client or run `npm run dev` to run both client and server.
+Run `npm install` to run the server or run `npm server` to run server using nodemon or run `npm run dev` to run both client and server.
 The server will be found at [localhost:3030](http://localhost:3030) while the client at [localhost:3000](http://localhost:3000).

 ## Kill server